 Overview of the Curriculum

-The MBBS curriculum of the Faculty of Medicine, UOM employs the latest global trends in curriculum design, and innovative teaching, learning, and assessment methods, to nurture the development of medical graduates as specified by the faculty's vision and mission statements.
-As a result, the curriculum is outcome-driven, integrated, iterative and student-centered.
+The MBBS curriculum of the Faculty of Medicine, UOM employs the latest global trends in curriculum design and innovative teaching, learning, and assessment methods.
+It is outcome-driven, integrated, iterative, and student-centered.

 Curriculum Structure